praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

-## Enable Launch Server Side.
+## Enable Launch Server Side

-Next, configure the ability to send data to Adobe Experience Platform and to Adobe Experience Cloud applications.
+Next, configure Edge Network to send data to Launch Server Side, and to other Adobe products.

 1. In the Edge Configuration UI, select the property you created.